 - Type of assessment

 - Oral examination, 15 minutesWritten assignment, during courseThe written assignment is prepared during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure.
-It is supplemented by a list of exam questions.
+It is supplemented by a list of exam questions related to the texts.
 Questions include the titles listed in the officially approved reading list.
-A combined grade is given after the oral exam.
+Part-exams are not weighted, and an overall assessment is is given after the oral exam.

 - All aids allowed

 - Marking scale